Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Feature collection layer (portal item)/README.md

 ## How to use the sample

-The feature collection is loaded from the portal item when the sample starts.
+The feature collection is loaded from the portal item when the sample is opened.

 ## How it works